This post may contain affiliate links. Please see my disclosure policy

 - Use the crockpot.
 You can easily follow this same recipe using the crockpot.
 Just omit the water that is called for in the recipe.
 You do not need to cut the meat into cubes, you can leave it whole.
 Cook on low for 8-10 hours until it shreds easily.

-What to Serve With Instant Pot Mississippi Roast Pork
+How To Serve Mississippi Roast Pork

 More Easy Instant Pot Recipes